Culture of Memphis, Tennessee: Music

 Memphis is also a haven for classical music, and has produced such opera singers as Ruth Welting and Kallen Esperian.
 The city has its own opera company, Opera Memphis, which performs in the Orpheum Theatre in Downtown Memphis.
 The New York Metropolitan Opera first visited around 1910 and played to packed houses until recently when they quit doing 3-day stands.
 The Rudi E. Scheidt School of Music at the University of Memphis plays a critical role in music and performance in the city.
-The Memphis City School district was named one of the "Best Communities for Music Education" in 2013 for the sixth time.
+The Memphis City School district was named one of the "Best Communities for Music Education" by the NAMM Foundation in 2013 for the sixth time.

 The Highland Strip is an area located near the University of Memphis and is known as a haven for the college crowd.
 Venues such as Newby's showcase local musicians as well as national touring acts on a weekly basis.
 But Beale Street in Downtown is the mecca for live performance.
 Well known musical groups vie for work in this popular venue, crowded by tourists and locals alike.
 In 2009, Memphis was named as the Society of American Travel Writers 6th Best North American City “For Live Music.”